ccamel/awesome-ccamel/README.md

 - [emperror/emperror](https://github.com/emperror/emperror) - The Emperor takes care of all errors personally
 - [emvi/hide](https://github.com/emvi/hide) - A Go type to prevent internal numeric IDs from being exposed to clients using HashIDs and JSON.
 - [enimatek-nl/tango](https://github.com/enimatek-nl/tango) - WebAssembly Lightweight Javascript Framework in Go (React / AngularJS Inspired)
-- [entireio/cli](https://github.com/entireio/cli) - Entire is a new developer platform that hooks into your git workflow to capture AI agent sessions on every push, unifying your code with its context and reasoning.
+- [entireio/cli](https://github.com/entireio/cli) - Entire CLI hooks into your Git workflow to capture AI agent sessions as you work.
+Sessions are indexed alongside commits, creating a searchable record of how code was written in your repo.
 - [epicchainlabs/epicchain-api-go](https://github.com/epicchainlabs/epicchain-api-go) - EpicChain Go API is a Go implementation of the latest EpicChain API versions.
 It provides developers with a low-level interface to interact directly with the EpicChain blockchain, offering fine-grained control over blockchain operations.
 For a more high-level SDK, consider using the EpicChain SDK.
 - [epiclabs-io/elastic](https://github.com/epiclabs-io/elastic) - Converts go types no matter what
 - [equinor/flowify-workflows-server](https://github.com/equinor/flowify-workflows-server) -